rust-basel/rust-basel.github.io/content/pages/about.md

 You will find all resources from our [meetups](https://www.meetup.com/de-DE/rust-basel/) and workshops here.
 Each post resembles either a meetup or a workshop about a specific rust topic.

 ## Learning by doing
-Jokes aside.
 Most of our workshops or meetups are topics we find interesting and worth sharing.
-From time to time we also organize workshops for people that are interested in learning rust, or rust specific topics.
+From time to time we also organize full-day workshops for people that are interested in learning rust, or rust specific topics.
 Stay tuned!

 If you also want to share a rust specific topic - contact us and we will find a way to share your topic with other fellow Rustaceans.